grinnell-cs/csc151-images/_eboards/eboard35.md

 > However, I'll note that the best teams seemed to work together most of the time.

+Perhaps whether it would be beneficial to each person to work on their design after the group brainstorms the general idea or if all members should work on each image together.

+> I'd suggest working together on overall design.

 How should the in-class presentation be different from the coding and documentation portion?